Satellite meeting organised by Professor A Ganesan, Professor Marianne Rots, Dr Paola Arimondo and Dr Akane Kawamura.

 The schedule of talks and speaker biographies are available below.
 Speaker abstracts will be available closer to the meeting date.
 Recorded audio of the presentations will be available on this page after the meeting has taken place.

 There is the opportunity to give a short presentation at this meeting.
-If you would like to apply to give a short presentation, please submit your proposed title, abstract (not more than 200 words and in the third person), name of the proposed presenter and institution to the Scientific Programmes team no later than Wednesday 5 April.
+If you would like to apply to give a short presentation, please submit your proposed title, abstract (not more than 200 words and in the third person), name of the proposed presenter and authors' institution to the Scientific Programmes team no later than Friday 28 April.
 Please include 'Short presentation abstract submission' in the email subject line.
 Please note places are limited and are selected at the scientific organisers' discretion.
 Abstracts will only be considered if the proposed presenter is registered to attend the meeting (request an invitation).

 Attending this event